satishlokkoju/deepview/docs/reference/how_to_cite.rst

 In addition, there are possible additional citations to include for each specific introspector (algorithm) that was used.
 These citations are listed below.

-Visualizing the Dataset Report, Familiarity, Duplicates, or Projection (Dimension Reduction) with `Canvas UI <https://github.com/satishlokkoju/deepview>`_:
+Visualizing the Dataset Report, Familiarity, Duplicates, or Projection (Dimension Reduction) with `Symphony UI <https://github.com/apple/ml-symphony>`_:
  - Bäuerle, Alex, Ángel Alexander Cabrera, Fred Hohman, Megan Maher, David Koski, Xavier Suau, Titus Barik, and Dominik Moritz.
    `"Symphony: Composing Interactive Interfaces for Machine Learning." <https://dl.acm.org/doi/abs/10.1145/3491102.3502102>`_ In *CHI Conference on Human Factors in Computing Systems,* pp. 1-14.
 2022.